 About Michel Labrecque

-Michel Labrecque is an Assistant Curator in the Collection and Research Branch of the Canada Science and Technology Museums Corporation in Ottawa.
+Michel Labrecque is an Assistant Curator in the Collection and Research Branch of Ingenium - Canada's Museums of Science and Innovation /

 Entries by Michel Labrecque